-- Nine of twelve Directors are independent and meet regularly in executive session. - The roles of President and Chairman are separate. - Only independent Directors are Committee members. - Director elections have a majority voting standard, and all Directors are elected annually. - The Board has stock ownership guidelines for Directors and Executive Officers. - Board, Committee and Director performance evaluations are conducted annually. - The Board and its Committees are responsible for risk oversight. - President and management succession planning is one of the Board's highest priorities.
+- · 10 of 13 Directors are independent. - Independent Directors meet regularly in executive session. - The roles of President and Chairman of the Board are separate. - · Only independent Directors are Committee members. - · Director elections have a majority voting standard, and all Directors are elected annually. - · The Board has stock ownership guidelines for Directors and Executive Officers. - Board, Committee and Director performance evaluations are conducted annually. - · The Board and its Committees are responsible for risk oversight. - President and management succession planning is one of the Board's highest priorities.